Is Roe v. Wade now overturned by the Supreme Court?

 But what does this mean practically?

-Practically, it means the Supreme Court joins the long list of American institutions whose members care less about the institution than about their personal agendas.
+Practically, it means the Supreme Court joins the long list of American institutions betrayed at a crucial moment by someone who cared less about the institution than a personal agenda.

 Alone among the federal government’s branches, the Supreme Court has had positive approval ratings for most of its modern history.
 In contrast, recent presidents’ approval generally starts around 50% and wanders downward from there, while Congress’s popularity falls somewhere between traffic jams and norovirus.